aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-mbox/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to MBOX?</h2>

+WordML is a markup language used to represent Microsoft Word documents.
+It is an XML-based format that is used to store and transport documents.
+MBOX is a popular file format used to store emails.
+It is a standard format used by many email clients such as Mozilla Thunderbird, Apple Mail, and Microsoft Outlook.
+Converting WordML to MBOX allows users to store their emails in a format that is compatible with their email client.

+<h2>How Aspose.Total Helps for WordML to MBOX Conversion?</h2>

-For a Python developer, who is trying to add a WORDML to MBOX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MBOX format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that makes the conversion of WordML to MBOX easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into MBOX format.
+This API helps developers to automate the conversion process and add the feature of WordML to MBOX conversion within their application.

 {{% /blocks/products/pf/feature-page-summary %}}